 1 MINUTE READ

-Xantrion provided references with similar needs, a dedicated consultant, and 24/7 IT support.
-They also shifted all the firm's files and applications from failing in-house servers to a cloud-based environment.
-Last but not least, Xantrion implemented a mobility solution that allows staff to connect to their hosted environment from anywhere, at any time, using almost any device.
+Xantrion provided references with similar needs, a dedicated vCIO, and 24/7 IT support.
+They also shifted all the firm's files and applications from failing in-house computer servers to a cloud-based environment.
+Last but not least, Xantrion implemented a mobility solution that allows staff to connect remotely to their hosted environment from anywhere, at any time, using almost any device.

 "Xantrion has been phenomenally responsive," the firm says.
 "When we have a problem, they stick with it until they solve it, which is a big difference from what we had before."

 Today, employees enjoy seamless access to critical files and applications from any location using their laptops, tablets, and smartphones.
 The Redwood City staff no longer needs to reboot computer servers repeatedly throughout the day, and the company can continue to operate even if a power outage or disaster affects the corporate headquarters.
 IT related problems get resolved faster now that employees can contact Xantrion directly instead of routing IT support calls through their own administration.
 Most importantly, the switch to cloud-based systems is entirely transparent.

 "I never hear complaints about Xantrion from my employees," says the director of finance.
 "Nobody notices that the servers aren't in-house.
 They just notice that our IT network performs better.
 And because Xantrion checks in with me weekly about outstanding issues, I always know exactly what's going on."